KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-build-system-only)=
 `--build-system-only`
-This option causes kdesrc-build to abort building a module just before the `make` command would have been run.
+This option causes kde-builder to abort building a module just before the `make` command would have been run.
 This is supported for compatibility with older versions only, this effect is not helpful for the current KDE build system.